Cluster Modular Groups of Affine and Doubly Extended Cluster Algebras: Introduction

 \subsection{Structure of the paper}

 The structure of the paper is as follows:

-Sections \ref{sec:Prelim} and \ref{sec:ClusterModularGroup} review the background necessary to define the cluster complex and cluster modular group associated with a cluster algebra.
-Section \ref{sec:TnwQuivers} studies the cluster modular group of a type $\T$ cluster algebra.
-Section \ref{sec:AffineClusterAlgebra} deals with affine cluster algebras and studies affine generalized associahedra.
-Finally Section \ref{sec:DoubleExtended} deals with doubly extended cluster algebras and doubly extended associahedra.
+\Cref{sec:Prelim,sec:ClusterModularGroup} review the background necessary to define the cluster complex and cluster modular group associated with a cluster algebra. \Cref{sec:TnwQuivers} studies the cluster modular group of a type $\T$ cluster algebra. \Cref{sec:AffineClusterAlgebra} deals with affine cluster algebras and studies affine generalized associahedra.
+Finally \Cref{sec:DoubleExtended} deals with doubly extended cluster algebras and doubly extended associahedra.

 The appendix contains a list of all of the Dynkin diagrams referenced in this paper and a review of the relationship between cluster algebras and triangulations of surfaces.
 The proofs of theorems which use this relationship are included in the appendix.